openhwgroup/core-v-mcu/emulation/quickstart/README.md

 In order to use the CORE-V-MCU on the Nexys A7, it is necessary to first download a _bitmap_ to configure the FPGA.
 There are two techniques for this, see "Option 1" and "Option 2" below.

-### Step 1, Option 1: Use a USB Thumb Drive to Load the BitMap:
+### Step 1, Option 1: Use a USB Drive to Load the BitMap:
-Copy the FPGA bitmap from `emulation/quickstart/core_v_mcu_nexys.bit` to a USB thumb-drive.
+Copy the FPGA bitmap from `emulation/quickstart/core_v_mcu_nexys.bit` to a USB drive.
 This drive must be formated with a FAT32 filesystem and the bitmp should be the _only_ file on the drive.
 Once this is done, getting the FPGA loaded with the bitmap is straightforward:
-- Use the able supplied with the Nexys A7 to connect the USB port configued as `dev/ttyUSB1` to the Nexys "shared UART/JTAG USB port".
+- Use the cable supplied with the Nexys A7 to connect the USB port configued as `dev/ttyUSB1` to the Nexys "shared UART/JTAG USB port".
 - Start you terminal emulator on /dev/ttyUSB1: `minicom usb1`
-- Insert the USB thumb drive in the on-board USB port (**A**).
+- Insert the USB drive in the on-board USB port (**A**).
 - Configure the MODE straps (**D**) on the Nexys to load from USB (refer to the Reference Manual).
 - Power on the Nexys board.